JFoederer/robotframeworkMBT/README.md

 * when-steps evaluate both the `:IN:` and `:OUT:` expressions
 * then-steps evaluate only the `:OUT:` expressions

-If evaluation of any expression fails or is False, then the scenario is rejected.
+If evaluation of any expression fails or is False, then the scenario cannot be executed at the current time.
 By properly annotating all steps to reflect their impact on the system or its environment, you can model the intended relations between scenarios.
 This forms the specification model.
 The step implementations use keywords to connect to the system under test.
-The keywords perform actions or verify the specified behaviour.
+The keywords perform actions or check the specified behaviour.

 You can keep your models clean by deleting domain terms that are no longer relevant (e.g. `del postcard`).
 If multiple expressions are needed you can separate them in the `*model info*` by using the pipe symbol (`|`) or starting the next expression on a new line.
 A single expression cannot be split over multiple lines.